Cash savings in a glass jar labeled, “travel,” sitting on a world map with a compass, passport, and toy plane.

 In other words, it’s the amount of money you have available to save, invest, or spend on non-essential purchases.

-No. While similar, discretionary income and disposable income are different.
+While similar, discretionary income and disposable income are different.

 Disposable income is your net pay.
 This is the amount of money you bring home after taxes.
-Discretionary income goes a step further, subtracting both taxes and essential expenses.

-How do I calculate my discretionary income?
+How to calculate discretionary income

 If you’re trying to budget for a big expense like travel, you’ll need to know how much post-tax money you have left after paying for personal necessities.